acsl-inha/learning-based-kf/README.md

 ```

 ## Overview
-Parameters of the Kalman filter must be determined experimentally, but this process takes a lot of time and effort.
-So we intend to automate this process using machine learning.
+Parameters of the Kalman filter must be determined experimentally, but this process takes a long time and effort.
+So we intended to automate this process using machine learning.

 This program learns the parameters of the Kalman filter using **cvxpy**, **cvxpyLayer** and **pytorch**.